SNAP enrollment assistance

 Supplemental Nutrition Assistance Program (SNAP)

-SNAP is a federal and state funded program that provides food benefits to eligible, low-income individuals and families.
-There is special eligibility criteria for students.
+SNAP is a federal and state-funded program that provides food benefits to eligible, low-income individuals and families.
+There are special eligibility criteria for students.
 Have a question or need help?
 Just email one of OHSU's trained SNAP Support Team volunteers.

 Apply for SNAP

 - Get a downloadable paper application and more info from Oregon's Department of Human Resources benefits page

 View general SNAP eligibility criteria and specific eligibility criteria for students.

 You may be eligible if you meet the income guidelines found here, and any of the following are true.
 You only need to meet one to move on to apply for benefits.

 - You qualify based on previous guidelines for students, such as: being in an undergraduate program leading directly to your intended career, working an average of 20 hours or more a week, being unable to work due to physical or physiological difficulties, being responsible for the care of a child, or other specific situations (see the Partners for a Hunger-Free Oregon college students site for more details).
 OR

 - Your Expected Family Contribution (EFC) is $0 on the FAFSA in the 2022-2023 academic year.
 View instructions on how to check for a zero EFC OR